Skip to main content

 Can this help with grocery filters?

 Yes.
-Package size, oat type, ingredient, nutrition, brand, manufacturer, category, and Google product category values can be cleaned up for filters and product files.
+Package size, oat type, ingredient, nutrition, brand, manufacturer, category, and Google product category values can be prepared for review in filters and product files.

 Who decides nutrition or allergen facts?